liuql2019/VFM/README.md

 unzip train_test_data.zip
 ```
 ## Acknowledgement
-We are extremely grateful to the authors of [MARVEL](https://github.com/LaboratorioBioinformatica/MARVEL) and [virFinder](https://github.com/jessieren/VirFinder) for the contribution of their open source code，some of which was used by VFM.
+We are extremely grateful to the authors of [MARVEL](https://github.com/LaboratorioBioinformatica/MARVEL) and [virFinder](https://github.com/jessieren/VirFinder) for the contribution of their open source code，some of which was used in VFM.